SkyDocs/personalised-voice-assistant/README.md

 Change the path to *noise* dataset in `predict.py` file to your own path to *noise* folder.

 After installing the requirements and doing the necessary changes.

+#### CLI

-Run: <br>
+Run:

-`python voice-assistant.py` or `python3 voice-assistant.py` <br>
+`python cli/voice_assistant.py` or `python3 cli/voice_assistant.py` <br>

 <br>
-And here you go.
-Say a few phrases for the model to predict and once predicted, it will welcome with your presonalised results.
+And here you go. <br>
+Have a general Voice Assistant or say *recognise* to trigger the recognition process. <br>
+Say a few phrases when prompted.
+And **boom!** You got your own Personalised Voice Assistant Triggred.

 ## Contribution